postplayhouse/postplayhouse.com/src/routes/(app)/donate/+page.md

 You can also send donations via mail:

 Post Playhouse
-c/o Tim Gaswick
+c/o Jim Gardner
-H&R Block
+Casey Peterson LTD
-P.O.
-Box 749
+PO Box 447
 Chadron, NE 69337

 Please make all checks payable to Post Playhouse and include your name, mailing address, and email address so we can contact you regarding your benefits.